 Board approves seven faculty appointments

-The Board of Trustees has approved the appointments of seven new faculty members, including a full professor, an associate professor, four assistant professors and a senior lecturer.
+The Princeton University Board of Trustees has approved the appointments of seven faculty members.